Contested oil wells in Colorado suburb clear major hurdle

 The lawsuit is pending.

+Hours after the commission approved Extraction’s proposal, the Colorado Senate gave preliminary approval to a bill that would overhaul state oil and gas rules.
+Among other things, it would require that energy company must get the consent of the owners of at least 50 percent of the oil and gas in a forced pooling project to agree to participate.
+Currently, Colorado law allows forced pooling if only one mineral owner consents.

-Extraction Oil & Gas spokesman Brian Cain said the company was happy with the Tuesday’s decision, and that the commissioners had followed the law and their own rules.
+Extraction Oil & Gas spokesman Brian Cain said the company was happy with the oil and gas commission vote.
 He said the vote recognizes the work Extraction has done to accommodate concerns raised by Broomfield’s public officials and residents.

 The company says it will use advanced precautions to protect the public and the environment.